Pinniped: Birth and parenting

-Otariids enter estrus shortly after giving birth, while phocids can mate again during late lactation or when their young is weaned and walruses have has five- to six-year gaps between births.
+Otariids enter estrus shortly after giving birth, while phocids can mate again during late lactation or when their young are weaned and walruses have five- to six-year gaps between births.
 All species have delayed implantation, in which the embryo does not enter the uterus for weeks or months.
 Delayed implantation allows the female to wait until conditions are right for birthing.
 Gestation in seals (including delayed implantation) typically lasts a year.
 For most species, birthing takes place in spring and summer.
 Usually, single pups are born; twins are rare and have high mortality rates.
 Pups of most species are born relatively developed and precocial.

 Pinniped milk has "little to no lactose".
 Mother pinnipeds have different strategies for maternal care and lactation.
 Phocids such as elephant seals, grey seals and hooded seals have a lactation period that lasts days or weeks, during which they fast and nurse their pups on land or ice.
 The milk of these species consists of up to 60% fat, allowing the young to grow quickly.
 Each day until they are weaned, northern elephant seal pups gain 4 kg.
 Some pups gain weight more quickly than others by stealing extra milk from other mothers.
 Alloparenting occurs in these fasting species; while most northern elephant seal mothers nurse their own pups and reject nursings from alien pups, some do accept alien pups with their own.